smartstore/SmartStoreNET/README.md

 </p>
 <br/>

-Smartstore.NET is a free, open source, full-featured e-commerce solution for companies of any size.
+Smartstore is a free, open source, full-featured e-commerce solution for companies of any size.
 It is web standards compliant and incorporates the newest Microsoft web technology stack.

-**Smartstore.NET includes all essential features to create multilingual and multi-currency stores** targeting desktop or mobile devices and enabling SEO optimized rich product catalogs with support for an unlimited number of products and categories, variants, bundles, datasheets, ESD, discounts, coupons and many more.
+**Smartstore includes all essential features to create multilingual and multi-currency stores** targeting desktop or mobile devices and enabling SEO optimized rich product catalogs with support for an unlimited number of products and categories, variants, bundles, datasheets, ESD, discounts, coupons and many more.

-A comprehensive set of tools for CRM & CMS, sales, marketing, payment & shipping handling, etc. makes Smartstore.NET a powerful all-in-one solution fulfilling all your needs.
+A comprehensive set of tools for CRM & CMS, sales, marketing, payment & shipping handling, etc. makes Smartstore a powerful all-in-one solution fulfilling all your needs.

 <br/>
 <p align="center">
   <img src="assets/sm4-devices.png" alt="Smartstore.NET Demoshop" />
 </p>

-**Smartstore.NET delivers a beautiful and configurable shop front-end out-of-the-box**, built with a design approach on the highest level, including components like `Bootstrap 4`, `Sass` and others.
+**Smartstoredelivers a beautiful and configurable shop front-end out-of-the-box**, built with a design approach on the highest level, including components like `Bootstrap 4`, `Sass` and others.
 The supplied theme _Flex_ is modern, clean and fully responsive, giving buyers the best possible shopping experience on any device.

 The state-of-the-art architecture of Smartstore.NET - with `ASP.NET 4.5` + `MVC 5`, `Entity Framework 6` and Domain Driven Design approach - makes it easy to extend, extremely flexible and essentially fun to work with ;-)